 \subsection{Randomized modified cross-conformal prediction}

 In the previous paragraph, we leveraged the exchangeability of p-values to obtain a smaller set.
 In this section, we move in a different direction and improve the set \eqref{eq:mod-cross-cp-int} using a simple ``randomization trick'' (introducing a uniform random variable).
+Indeed, in this case, the exchangeability of the p-values is not necessary.
 As before, the improvement does not alter the marginal validity of the set, but the new result is obtained in a different way.
 Although randomization is avoided in some statistical applications due to the extra randomness it introduces, in this case, it does not pose a major issue.
 Indeed, cross-conformal prediction is, by definition, a randomized method.
 More precisely, data are randomly divided into $K$ different subsets in the first step, which means that the procedure inherently includes randomness (see Remark~\ref{rem:rand} for further discussion).